Home / Strategy / MTT / 5 Reasons to Try Progressive KO Poker Tournaments

 A More Eventful Ride

 Conventional tournaments are all about the destination.
-The journey can be fun, but it is also easy to switch off when nothing much is going on.
+The journey can be fun, but it’s also easy to switch off when nothing much is going on.
 Progressive KOs solve this problem via the bounty system, which keeps players glued to the action.
-Who busts who is a crucial part of the game, and so, even when you’re not in a hand, you might well find yourself glued to the action.
-This heightened focus will make the experience more enjoyable, allowing you to pick up more reads to knock out your opponents later on.

 Empowerment